I could call this a ‘letter to society’s ignorance’.

 The 0.5 years will stay put until further notice.
 End of.

 And yes, I have cried, howled, been distressed and in total need of help and understanding when I was in so much pain I wanted to go to sleep and never wake up ever again.
-I’ve also been inflamed, rejected, hurt and shocked about society’s ignorance towards my illness.
+I’ve also been inflamed, rejected, hurt and shocked about some people’s ignorance towards my illness in my family.
 It felt like huge punches landed in my stomach knowing that the most precious gifts in life were taken away because of the consequences of an unfortunate diagnosis.

 If you truly believe this to be true, it says a lot more about you than it says about me.